mbardoe/ClassDocumentsRepo/README.md

 # 📚 Course Markdown Handout Template Repository

 This repository serves as a **template** for creating organized, Pandoc-powered course repositories that convert Markdown files into clean PDF handouts.
+It also allows the user to use **Typst** to create their document.
 It is designed for math, computer science, and other technical courses where instructors want full control over formatting and rendering using a lightweight, command-driven setup.

+## Advantages of Typst

+- **Modern Typesetting**: Typst offers a more modern and flexible typesetting system compared to LaTeX, with a simpler syntax and powerful layout capabilities.
+- **Built-in Features**: Typst has built-in support for features like tables, math, and graphics without needing additional packages.
+- **Faster Compilation**: Typst compiles documents faster than LaTeX, making it more efficient for iterative editing and rendering.
+- **Better Error Messages**: Typst provides clearer and more user-friendly error messages, which can help users troubleshoot issues

 ---